 When I was a kid, and I know you’ve heard this story before, but, that’s what friends do, right?
 Share the same stories over and over, and pretend it’s the first time they’ve heard it or at least pretend not to mind hearing it yet again?

-Since you are here and baking and into cookbooks like I am, we are most certainly friends.
+Since you are here and baking and might even have your own cookbook collection as I do, we are most certainly friends.

 It’s kind of like when you see someone buying Hamburger Helper at the store, and you want to grab their hand and lead them to the pasta aisle, and explain how they can recreate the same stuff themselves, without the extra junk, and tailor it to the size of their family or their tastes.